-There are many different types of mesothelioma cell types, including biphasic mesothelioma.
-If you’re diagnosed with biphasic mesothelioma, your prognosis will depend upon the ratio of the two different cell types that make up this form of mesothelioma.
+There are many different mesothelioma cell types, including biphasic mesothelioma.
+If you’ve been diagnosed with biphasic mesothelioma, your prognosis will depend upon the ratio of the two different cell types that make up this form of mesothelioma.

 What is Biphasic Mesothelioma?

-Biphasic mesothelioma is the combination of two mesothelioma cell types: epithelioid and sarcomatoid.
-If you have a higher ratio of epithelioid cells, then the tumors generally do not spread as fast.
-If you have a higher ratio of sarcomatoid cell, the biphasic tumors spread much more quickly throughout the body.
+Biphasic mesothelioma is the combination of two mesothelioma cell types, which include epithelioid and sarcomatoid.
+If you have a higher ratio of epithelioid cells, then the tumors do not spread as fast.
+If you have a higher ratio of the sarcomatoid cell, the biphasic tumors spread much more quickly throughout the body.

 How is Biphasic Mesothelioma Diagnosed and Treated?

 When diagnosing biphasic mesothelioma, doctors generally use immunohistochemistry, a medical technique that involves coating the cells with a colored dye so that cells are more easily identified.
 It also lets physicians know if cancer is actually present.

 People with pleural mesothelioma are diagnosed with biphasic mesothelioma more than any other types of the disease.
 Therefore, treatment of biphasic mesothelioma is the same for pleural mesothelioma patients: surgery (if applicable, the patient must be in good overall health), chemotherapy, and/or radiation therapy.

 There are a few new treatments for biphasic mesothelioma that showed positive results during clinical trials.

 Intensity-modulated radiation therapy, gene therapy, and photodynamic therapy have all shown positive effects on patients with biphasic mesothelioma.